Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium

 \section{Summary}

 We have presented sub-Doppler cooling of $^{40}$K using a source with natural composition of potassium isotopes and a single chamber apparatus.
-With $3 \times 10^5$ atoms at a temperature of 10~\textmu K after $D_1$ gray molasses cooling stage we demonstrate that even without isotopically enriched sources it is possible to achieve state-of-the art cloud parameters in a single chamber setup.
-Our results open doors to using unenriched fermionic potassium in modern experiments including quantum computing with atoms in optical tweezers and sympathetic cooling of magnetically trapped $^{40}$K with another species.
-The observed deterioration of the vacuum quality when atomic sources are operational can be a serious problem in many experiments involving evaporation.
-For proof-of-principle works in optical tweezers, including formation of $^{40}$KCs ground state molecules that we are pursuing, the vacuum quality might be a secondary issue.
-Optical or magnetic transport can be later used to move the sample to another chamber with much better vacuum as has been demonstrated both for atoms~\cite{greiner_magnetic_transport,Unnikrishnan_transport} and for molecules~\cite{Bao_2022}, where the cloud was moved by 46~cm in just 50~ms.
+With $3 \times 10^5$ atoms at a temperature of (10$\pm$2)~\textmu K after $D_1$ gray molasses cooling stage we demonstrate that even without isotopically enriched sources it is possible to achieve state-of-the-art cloud parameters in a single-chamber setup.
+Our results open doors to using unenriched fermionic potassium in modern experiments including quantum computing with atoms in optical tweezers and creation of ground-state molecules containing $^{40}$K if magnetically trapped atoms are sympathetically coolled with another species.
+For the proof-of-principle work in optical tweezers, including the formation of ground-state $^{40}$KCs molecules that we are pursuing, the vacuum quality might be a secondary issue.
+However, the observed deterioration of the vacuum quality when atomic sources are operational can be a serious problem in many experiments involving evaporation.
+As a remedy, optical or magnetic transport can be used to move the sample to another chamber with much better vacuum as has been demonstrated both for atoms~\cite{26,27} and for molecules~\cite{28}, where the cloud has been moved by 46~cm in just 50~ms.